fredrikaverpil/neotest-golang/README.md

 ### Testify suites

 > [!WARNING]
 > This feature comes with some caveats and nuances, which is why it
 > is not enabled by default.
 I advise you to only enable this if you need it.

 There are some real shenaningans going on behind the scenes to make this work.
-😅 First, a lookup of "receiver type-to-suite test function" will be created of all Go test files in your project.
+😅 First, an in-memory lookup of "receiver type-to-suite test function" will be created of all Go test files in your project.
 Then, the generated Neotest node tree is modified by mutating private attributes and merging of nodes to avoid duplicates.
 I'm personally a bit afraid of the maintenance burden of this feature... 🙈

 > [!NOTE]
-> Right now, there is no way to update the lookup other than restarting
-> Neotest/Neovim.
-So in case you are implementing a new suite, please restart to
-> see the new suites/tests appear in e.g. the summary window.
-Also, nested tests
-> or table tests are not supported.
-All of this can be remedied at any time.
+> Right now, nested tests and table tests are not supported.
+All of this
+> can be remedied at any time by extending the treesitter queries.
+Feel free to
-> Feel free to dig in and open a PR!
+> dig in and open a PR!

 ## 🙏 PRs are welcome